timbru31/cordova-plugin-lottie-splashscreen/FAQ.md

 ### Answer

 Your CocoaPods installation is outdated and can't use the much faster CDN.
-Update it with: `sudo gem install cocoapods`
+Update it with: `sudo gem install cocoapods`.

 ## error: Hook failed with error code 1